lnxchange/bettermetrics/ADMIN_SETUP.md

 **Check:**
 1. You're logged in
-2. Your user has `"role": "admin"` in metadata
+2. Your user has `"is_admin": true` in metadata
-3. You refreshed your browser after setting admin role
+3. You refreshed your browser after setting admin status
 4. RLS policies are correctly applied:

 ```sql